Definition of Cross-Examination

 Cross-examination extends beyond criminal law, affecting areas like immigration law, traffic law, and more.
 In immigration cases, for instance, the credibility of a witness can be crucial in determining the outcome of asylum or deportation proceedings.

 Similarly, in traffic law, the cross-examination of witnesses can be pivotal in cases of alleged violations.
-The Supreme Court and lower courts alike recognize the importance of cross, as it helps ensure that all testimonies are scrutinized under the law, ensuring justice and fairness in legal proceedings.
+The Supreme Court and lower courts alike recognize the importance of constructive cross-examinations, as it helps ensure that all testimonies are scrutinized under the law, ensuring justice and fairness in legal proceedings.

 Closing the Case: The Impact of Cross-Examination on Trials